 For information on road safety, see our page on road travel .

 Australia's Civil Aviation Safety Authority (CASA) assesses the safety of all aircraft flying within, to and from Australia.
-CASA has certified Philippine Airlines to operate flights between Australia and the Philippines.
 CASA cannot assess the safety of any Philippine carriers operating within the Philippines or to other countries.

-The European Union has imposed an operating ban on all carriers licensed in the Philippines, with the exception of Philippine Airlines.
+The European Union has imposed an operating ban on all carriers certified by Philippines regulatory authorities, with the exception of Philippine Airlines and Cebu Pacific Air.
 The European Union (EU) website has a list of airlines that are subject to operating bans or restrictions within the EU.